HDRUK/oss/.github/ISSUE_TEMPLATE/submit-new-hdr-uk-affiliated-open-source-software.md

 ---
-name: Submit new HDR UK affiliated open source software
+name: New OSS
-about: Describe this issue template's purpose here.
+about: Submit new HDR UK affiliated open source software
 title: ''
 labels: new oss
 assignees: susheel